Poincar\'e and logarithmic Sobolev constants for metastable Markov chains via capacitary inequalities: Introduction

-In the context of Markov processes, there is also spectral signature of metastability.
+In the context of Markov processes, there is also a spectral signature of metastability.
 Since the transition probabilities between different subsets of the metastable partition are extremely small, an irreducible Markov process exhibiting a metastable behavior can be seen as a perturbation of the reducible version of it in which transitions between different subsets of the metastable partition are forbidden.
-For the reducible version, the theorem of Perron-Frobenius implies that the eigenvalue zero of the associated generator is degenerate with multiplicity given by the number of set in the metastable partition.
+For the reducible version, the theorem of Perron--Frobenius implies that the eigenvalue zero of the associated generator is degenerate with multiplicity given by the number of elements in the metastable partition.
 In particular, the corresponding eigenfunctions are given as indicator functions on these subsets.
-Provided that the perturbation is sufficiently small, this leads typically to a clustering of small eigenvalues separated by a gap from the rest of the spectrum.
+Provided that the perturbation is sufficiently small, the generator of the original process reveals typically a cluster of small eigenvalues that is separated by a gap from the rest of the spectrum.

-The main objective of the present work is to extend the potential theoretic approach for deriving sharp asymptotics of the spectral gap and the logarithmic Sobo\-lev constants for metastable Markov chains on countable infinite state spaces.
+The main objective of the present work is to extend the potential theoretic approach to derive sharp asymptotics for the spectral gap and the logarithmic Sobolev constants of metastable Markov chains on countable infinite state spaces.